 Most addicts need to attend medical detox before attending addiction treatment.
 This means staying in a medically supervised detox facility until your body’s system cleans itself of drugs and toxins.

 It’s important to note that withdrawal symptoms during detox can be extremely uncomfortable and dangerous.
 Therefore, it might be necessary for doctors to prescribe you withdrawal medications.
 Whether or not you need medication-assisted treatment and your length of time in detox will depend on the substance you used, how much you used, and the duration of your substance use.

 At this care level, you live at the treatment facility that you’re receiving care at.
 This is so that you can stay in a structured, safe, and controlled environment with 24-hour supervision.
 Residential and inpatient treatment programs are necessary for people with severe substance use and/or mental health disorders.

 Outpatient programs vary.
 For example, partial hospitalization programs, intensive outpatient programs, and standard outpatient programs are all forms of outpatient treatment.
-Regardless of the type, all outpatient programs allow patients to live at home and when not receiving classes and therapy sessions at treatment centers.
+Regardless of the type, all outpatient programs allow patients to live at home and when not to receive classes and therapy sessions at treatment centers.
 The difference between the different types of outpatient treatment programs is in the amount of time it takes to complete the programs.

 Dual Diagnosis Treatment